symfony/symfony-docs/reference/constraints/Type.rst

 ~~~~

 **type**: ``string`` or ``array`` [:ref:`default option <validation-default-option>`]

-.. versionadded:: 4.4

-    The feature to define multiple types in the ``type`` option was introduced
-    in Symfony 4.4.

 This required option defines the type or collection of types allowed for the
 given value.
 Each type is defined as the fully qualified class name or one of